gbracha/metaclasses/proposal.md

 I propose to add a dedicated subsection, 10.11, to the section on classes.

-10.11 Metaclasses
+#### 10.11 Metaclasses

 At runtime, every class is associated with its own metaclass.

-Here we speak of classes as runtime objects, distinct from class declarations.
+*Here we speak of classes as runtime objects, distinct from class declarations.
 The distinction matters with respect to generics, where a single declaration introduces an entire family of runtime classes.
-It is helpful to recall that every object has a particular class at runtime; this class might in fact be an instantiation of a generic class declaration, e.g., `List<int>;` in any event, each such class has its own unique metaclass.
+It is helpful to recall that every object has a particular class at runtime; this class might in fact be an instantiation of a generic class declaration, e.g., `List<int>;` in any event, each such class has its own unique metaclass.*

 All metaclasses are direct subclasses of class `Type`.

-In particular, the metaclass of class `Type` is a direct subclass of `Typ`e.
-A `Type` is an instance of one of its subclasses.
+*In particular, the metaclass of class `Type` is a direct subclass of `Type`.
+A `Type` is an instance of one of its subclasses.*

 Each metaclass has a single instance.
 Let *C* be a class: